-- The program uses a simple star network ^[49] design.
+- The program uses a simple star network^[49] design.
 One particular point about this client-server architecture is that the clients are the only devices which have the one-time pads (encryption keys).
 The server effectively only contains encrypted data.
 The clients operate on a request, response basis.
 Because of this, the clients which have the sensitive encryption keys should have their firewalls configured to block all incoming traffic by default and only receive incoming data as responses to outgoing requests that they have specifically made to the server.
 The responses from the server are always authenticated using a shared API Key and any malformed or unauthentic responses are immediately discarded.
 This makes the client machines a lot more resilient to attack and exfiltration of encryption keys.
 Assuming the client machines are single purpose and are not used for untrusted web browsing or other activities this is a very small attack surface.
-To use it on a multi-purpose machine, the program could be run in a virtual machine e.g. CubesOS ^[50] to limit the attack surface. - The server should have a firewall as well which only allows incoming application data on one port and optionally on an SSH port for management.
-The server application expects a correctly authenticated packet from the client or it discards the request and responds with a HTTP/1.1 404 Not Found error.
-Of course there is the potential for a o-day vulnerability ^[51] in the server application layers but compromising the server will not compromise confidentiality or authenticity of messages as they are encrypted end-to-end.
+To use it on a multi-purpose machine, the program could be run in a virtual machine e.g. CubesOS^[50] to limit the attack surface. - The server should have a firewall as well which only allows incoming application data on one port and optionally on an SSH port for management.
+The server application expects a correctly authenticated packet from the client or it discards the request and responds with a HTTP/1.1 200 OK header response.
+The attacker will not know if the request was successful or not, however the client will know due to an unauthentic MAC.
+There is the potential for a 0-day vulnerability^[51] in the server application layers e.g. in Apache or PHP, but compromising the server will not compromise confidentiality or authenticity of messages as they are encrypted end-to-end.
 If an attacker gained access to the server they could only interfere with the server's operations to block messages from being sent or received at all.
+If that is the case, the users can merely setup a new server quickly.
+In future multiple servers will be able to be used to provide high availability.